royendgel/webdeployer/README.md

 DEPLOYER
 ========

-### This deployer allows you to deploy fast and easy to your webserver.
+### This webdeployer allows you to deploy fast and easy to your webserver.

-Very cool if you are using : NGINX & GUNICORN
+Automate deployments of your webapps using :

+-   GUNICORN
+-   NGINX
+-   SUPERVISORD

 You need to use a directory format like : ```/projects/client/client_name/project/source```

 requirements :
 - Python 2.7
 - Fabric
 - Jinja